-Case is represented by Adam Brackbill 306 North 2nd Street Apt.
-5. (aka “the Applicant”).
+The case was represented by Adam Brackbill (the business proprietor), 306 North 2nd Street, Apartment 5, Harrisburg, PA 17101 (aka “the Applicant”).

-Mr. Knee asks applicant whether they have anything to add to the case report.
-Applicant answered “no.” Mr. Knee asked the Board if they had anything to add.
-Ms. Bennet asks what is going into the structure.
-Applicant replied “ice cream.”
+Mr. Knee asked the Applicant whether he had anything to add to the case report; the Applicant responded that he did not.

+Mr. Knee asked the Board members if they had anything to add.
+Ms. Bennet asked about the proposed use and the Applicant stated that he was opening an ice cream shop.

-Mr. Knee opens the discussion for public comment.
-No comments made.
+Mr. Knee asked whether anyone from public had comments on the project; there were no comments.

-Ms. Bennet moved, Mrs. Gribble seconded the motion to Approve the request.
+Ms. Bennet moved, and Mrs. Gribble seconded the motion, to Approve the request.
 The motion was adopted with a unanimous vote (7-0).

 6. 2015 North 2nd Street, filed by Wendell Hoover, to replace the existing wooden windows that were damaged during a fire at an adjacent property with Interstate Building Materials Architectural Series acrylic windows.
 This is an “after the fact” review.

-Mr. Knight gave a synopsis of the case report recommending that the request be Denied for the following reasons:
+Mr. Knight gave a synopsis of the case report recommending that the request be Denied

-The proposed replacement windows feature materials (specialty polymer and acrylic resins) that are not an historically contextual or compatible material, and do not feature any wooden material on the exterior of the window, as opposed to other products that HARB has reviewed and approved in the past (such as Fibrex).
-HARB has consistently denied the use of such material in replacing historic elements such as windows.

-The information provided by the Applicant does not indicate that the material can be painted without voiding the warranty and without requiring special treatments, which is the standard that HARB has long applied as a basic feature of alternative materials.
-In fact, the letter provided by the manufacturer specifically notes that they recommend a specific paint applied with a specific treatment (they recommend liquid sanding to etch the surface) that is used on vinyl windows.

-The Applicant has other material options for replacing the existing windows such as wooden windows, which would be in-kind replacements, or the use of wood composite materials which HARB has approved in the past.

-Case is represented by Wendell Hoover, 2910 Parkside Lane, Harrisburg 17110 (aka “the Applicant”).
+The case was represented by Wendell Hoover (the property owner), 2910 Parkside Lane, Harrisburg, PA 17110 (aka “the Applicant”).

-Mr. Knee asks the Applicant whether they have anything to add to the case report.
-Applicant states that he believed the windows he installed were a one to one comparison to Fibrex.
-Applicant would like them approved to have other options available to people in the historic district.
-Applicant states that many people who do follow the rules install the cheapest possible wood windows available which he claims are of poor quality.
+Mr. Knee asked the Applicant whether they had anything to add to the case report.
+The Applicant stated that he believed the windows he installed were a one-to-one comparison to Fibrex, but that he discovered they were not; he stated that they were composite wood and were paintable.
+The Applicant would like them approved to have other options available to people in the historic districts.
+The Applicant stated that many people who follow the rules install the cheapest possible wood windows available which he claimed were of poor quality and ultimately resulted in costly replacements.

-Applicant states that numerous other historic districts in various cities have approved of these types of windows.
-Mrs. Gribble asks the Applicant if he is aware of which historic districts have approved of these windows.
-Applicant states Washington D.C., Baltimore, and Scranton have approved of the windows.
+The Applicant stated that numerous other historic districts in various cities have approved these types of windows, and that he assumed they would be acceptable in Harrisburg.
+Mrs. Gribble asked the Applicant if he is aware of which historic districts had approved these windows; he stated that Washington D.C., Baltimore, and Scranton had approved of the windows.

-Mr. Knee asks about evidence stating the paintability of the windows.
-Mr. Knee refers to the cover letter from the sales representative.
-Ms. Gribble asks whether the sales representative has stated the windows are paintable.
-Applicant states that he believes that the sales representative has told him that the windows are paintable, but struggles to find evidence to support this claim.
+Mr. Knee asked about evidence regarding the paintability of the windows, and referred to the cover letter from the sales representative, noting that it recommended using a paint that worked for composite materials.
+The Applicant stated that he had a conversation with a manufacturer’s representative and was told that the windows could easily be painted. but struggles to find evidence to support this claim.

-Mr. Knight states that the Board will not find specific evidence of the ability to paint the windows, but the Board can find evidence where the manufacturer specifies the methods in which the windows can be painted.
+Mr. Knight stated that the product information does not include the ability to paint the windows, but that the paintability was discussed in the letter from the manufacturer.
+The Applicant noted that the letter stated the product could be “stained or painted” to the customer’s needs; Mrs. Gribble clarified that that referred to painting the interior of the window and the Applicant concurred that was the case.

-Mr. Knee states that his initial thought is that the Board would love to find other materials available other than Fibrex to be administratively approved, but would like to address all the concerns of the Board.
+Mr. Knee stated noted that two concerns of the Board were the paintability of the material and the profile of the product.
+He stated that he would love to find materials other than Fibrex that the Board could authorize to be administratively approved, and that he wanted to find a way to approve such alternatives.
+He stated that he wanted to address all the concerns of the Board.